Sven-I-Am/php-blackjack/README.md

 3. In the constructor of the `Player` class expect `Deck` object passed from `Blackjack`class as parameter then draw 2 cards for the player using drawCard(). :heavy_check_mark:
 4. Go back to the `Player` class and add requested logic in your empty methods: :heavy_check_mark:

-#### create the index.php file :x:
+#### create the index.php file :heavy_check_mark:
-1. Create an index.php file: :x:
+1. Create an index.php file: :heavy_checK_mark:
-   * Require all the files with the classes you already created. :x:
-   * Start the PHP session :x:
-   * If the session does not have a `Blackjack` variable yet: :x:
-     1. Create a new `Blackjack` object. :x:
-     2. Put the `Blackjack` object in the session :x:
-2. Use buttons or links to send to the `index.php` page what the player's action is. :x:
+2. Use buttons or links to send to the `index.php` page what the player's action is. :heavy_check_mark:

 #### The dealer :x: